 William Floyd, President of the Board of Directors at CMA, states, “Barbara was a remarkable leader, truly a force of nature: dynamic, brilliant, passionate and above all deeply devoted to her family, of which she considered CMA to be a part — and we, her.
 She has left an indelible mark that can be seen in every aspect of the museum.”

 Barbara is survived by her husband, Michael, and daughter, Jade.
 The Barbara Hunt McLanahan Memorial Fund at CMA, initiated by her family, will support the Arts for All Initiative, a program for children with disabilities.
-A memorial will be held in September.
+A memorial will be held at CMA on Monday, October 7, 2019 at 6:30pm.

 Born in Manchester in 1964, Barbara began her career in the UK, working at Camerawork Gallery + Darkroom in London (1992–96) before moving to New York in 1997.
 She worked first at Visual AIDS (1997–2000), and later served much-admired tenures at Artists Space (Executive Director, 2000–13) and Judd Foundation (Executive Director, 2006–13), before joining the CMA in 2013.
 Throughout her career, she made time to volunteer and shared her time and expertise with countless organizations and individuals.
 She sat on the boards of the African and Asian Visual Arts Archive (AAVAA), Leisure Services Committee for the Royal National Institute for the Blind in the UK, and the Satellite Academy’s Arts Benefit All Coalition Alternative (ABACA).
 She also participated in Godzilla, a coalition of Asian-American artists and curators.
 Barbara joined the board of the Jerome Foundation in Minneapolis in 2007 and later assumed the role of Chair of the Board of Trustees at the Carmago Foundation in Cassis, France in 2017.
 As a panelist and lecturer at museums, conferences, and universities all over the U.S. and the UK, she spoke consistently about strategies for emerging artists, promoted diversity and inclusion in the arts, and championed less commercial paths, such as artist-run alternative spaces.
 For her many achievements, she was named Chevalier de L’Ordre des Arts et des Lettres by the Republic of France in 2006.